PCM1303/CMPG-323-Overview-21849633/README.md

 ## Secure Credentials

-appsettings.json file added to gitIgnore since it contains my credentials.
+appsettings.json file added to gitIgnore since it contains my credentials.<br>

+# PROJECT 4 RPA and TESTING

+## Project Overview
+The purpose of this project is to AUTOMATICALLY test the data on a website created in Project 3

+The link to the website is as follows:<br>

+HTT......................................<br>

+## Project Creation

+A repository was created Namely:<br>

+CMPG 323 Project 4 21849633<br>:

+The project was created using UIPATH<br>
+An excel spreadsheet with the data was give to populate on the website.<br> Data has been copied from the excel to the website using RPA(UIPATH)<br>

+## Project Hosting
+The project was pubilshed on the Ochestrator using UIPATH assistant

+## Source Control
+The